What Is an Unsecured Personal Loan?

 How do I qualify for an unsecured personal loan?

-You must be 18 years old to qualify for an unsecured personal loan and be able to prove US citizenship.
+To borrow from LendingClub Bank, you must be a U.S. citizen or resident and at least 18 years of age.
 Additionally, lenders also look for a steady income, a low debt-to-income ratio and a good credit score.
 While the median FICO credit score range is 670 to 739, the higher your credit score, the more likely lenders will offer you better loan terms and interest rates.

 Important Factors to Consider in an Unsecured Personal Loan (and Lender)